Brautigan > Chronology 1950s

 Beyond sharing writing, their relationship was innocent.
 Brautigan, raised Catholic, knew Linda was too young, that he would have to wait before they could be involved in a proper relationship.
 Worse, Linda was not interested in Brautigan.
 He struggled with confused emotions, unrequited love, and a broken heart for the rest of the year.

-Brautigan's poem "First Star on the Twilight River" was first published in Northwest Roto Magazine August 14, 1955: 23.
-The poem was never included in any of Brautigan's poetry collections.
+Brautigan's poem "First Star on the Twilight River" was first published in Northwest Roto Magazine, Aug.
+14, 1955, p.
+23. The poem was not included in any of Brautigan's poetry collections.
+See Poetry > Uncollected > 1955 > poem title.

-Brautigan's poem "Butterfly's Breath" published in Northwest Roto Magazine October 2, 1955: 14.
-The poem was never included in any of Brautigan's poetry collections.
+Brautigan's poem "Butterfly's Breath" published in Northwest Roto Magazine, Oct.
+2, 1955: 14.
+The poem was not included in any of Brautigan's poetry collections.
+See Poetry > Uncollected > 1955 > poem title.

-Brautigan's poem "Someplace in the World a Man is Screaming in Pain" published in Flame 2(3) Autumn 1955: inside back cover.
-The poem was never included in any of Brautigan's poetry collections.
+Brautigan's poem "Someplace in the World a Man is Screaming in Pain" published in the autumn 1955 issue of Flame.
+The poem was not included in any of Brautigan's poetry collections.
+See Poetry > Uncollected > 1955 > poem title.

 Brautigan submitted a short story entitled "My Name is Richard Brautigan" to Playboy.
 The story was rejected, but a personal note from the editor encouraged Brautigan to revise the story.